carbon-language/carbon-lang/docs/designs/language-design-overview.md

 }
 ```

-The `Print` function here simply writes to whatever is configured as output for
+The `Print` function here is a hypothetical part of the standard library and
-the program when it is run, and we'll get into more details of I/O and
+simply writes to whatever is configured as output for the program when it is
+run.
+This isn't a concrete suggestion of what the I/O interfaces should look
+like, or which (if any) part of them should be automatically made available
-controlling this later as part of the standard library.
+similar to the `Int` type.
+That needs to be fleshed out as part of the design of
+the standard I/O library for Carbon.

 ## Syntax and source code